cbaucom/crbaucom-gatsby-blog-v2/src/content/blog/2019/improving-your-lighthouse-scores-with-gatsby/index.md

 ![old Lighthouse score](https://res.cloudinary.com/crbaucom/image/upload/v1549342445/crbaucom-images/crbaucom-lighthouse-before.png)

 Not very good!
 I'm so glad I made the move to Gatsby.
 It really couldn't be any easier once you get your site all setup.

+Go ahead, click around the site and see for yourself just how fast everything is.
+Pretty slick huh?

 Since I write these blog posts in Markdown, I simply push my new content to Github.
 Netlify then builds and publishes my updates automatically.
 It's that easy!